Wavey-web/oldcode/README.md

 # oldcode
-this is a old broken code for api
+this is a old broken code for api (made by GPT-3.5 and Claude)